Table of content

 ROI shows how much money you get back from investing in a particular distribution channel.

-To cut the final line here, the pre-launch stage is all about researching, making assumptions and predictions as realistic as possible.
-Get ready to spend lots of time comparing your business with the competitors' ones, studying the approximate marketing, sales, and development costs, and making a financial plan for your business idea.
+To draw the final line here, the pre-launch stage is all about researching, making assumptions and predictions as realistic as possible.
+Get ready to spend lots of time comparing your business with the competitor's, studying the approximate marketing, sales, and development costs, and making a financial plan for your business idea.

-It seems like a work with too many unknowns, and that's what it really is.
+It seems like venturing into the unknowns, and that's what it really is.
 But by making these calculations, you lower down the level of uncertainty.
 And it’s not a one-time activity, you should make these calculations periodically after the launch.